-See pages 56-57 for a plan of action identifying the parties who can implement the vision
+See pages 56-57 for a plan of action identifying the parties who can implement the vision plan's recommendations.

 The Caltrain Corridor Is Poised for Transformation

 The Caltrain Corridor is home to the world's innovation economy - but its transportation system is falling short.